Dr. Gary Tanchak, D.C.

 The devices feature:

-• Superb ergonomics – the triangular shape allows for multiple ways to hold the device.
+• Superb ergonomics – the triangular shape allows multiple ways to hold the device.

 • High amplitude – amplitude means the distance the massage gun head covers as it moves back and forth.
-The large Theraguns (Pro, Elite and Prime) all have a 16mm amplitude – the highest in the business.
-Only a few massage gun brands have been able to replicate this successfully (e.g. Achedaway Pro).
-We cover all of them in our post covering high amplitude massage guns.
+The large Theraguns (Pro, Elite, and Prime) and the D6 Pro (from Bob and Brad) all have a 16mm amplitudethe highest in the business.
+Only a few massage gun brands successfully replicated this (e.g., Achedaway Pro, Bob and Brad).
+We cover all of them in our post on high-amplitude massage guns.

-If you want to buy a Theragun to treat your back pain, you should know that their high amplitude is sometimes considered to be aggressive or hard-punching.
-That means they may be a little painful to use while treating some injuries.
+If you want to acquire a 16mm amplitude hand-held massager to treat your back pain, you should know that high amplitude is sometimes considered aggressive or hard-punching.
+That means it may be a little painful to use while treating some injuries.

 However, they are very effective in what they do.
-Their main disadvantage is that they are very expensive and can be pretty loud as well.
+Theraguns’ main disadvantage is that they are very expensive and can also be pretty loud.
+The D6 Pro is more affordable and quieter.

-TIP You can read our guide on the best massage gun for back pain, where we talk about Theraguns.
+TIP: Our guide on the best massage gun for back pain discusses Theraguns.
 We also list affordable alternatives with similar characteristics but quieter.

 Is Hypervolt Good For Back Pain?